ruirangerfan/rethinking_road_reconstruction_pothole_detection/README.md

 The pothole detection dataset can be download from this [repository](https://github.com/ruirangerfan/stereo_pothole_datasets).
 You can run our demo code to see the visualization of different types of road data.

-## Road Pothole 3D Reconstruction Dataset:
+## Road Pothole 3D Geometry Reconstruction Dataset:

-Originally in our [previous work](https://www.ruirangerfan.com/pdf/tip2018_fan.pdf), the accuracy of road surface 3D reconstruction was evaluated using three sample models printed with a MakerBot Replicator 2 Desktop 3D Printer.
+In our [previous work](https://www.ruirangerfan.com/pdf/tip2018_fan.pdf), the accuracy of the reconstructed 3D road surface was evaluated using three sample models printed with a MakerBot Replicator 2 Desktop 3D Printer.
+This is indirect.
+Therefore, in this work, we evaluated the accuracy of reconstructed road potholes in a straightforward way.